d3/d3-format/README.md

 Welcome to binary floating point! ಠ_ಠ

 Yet rounding error is not the only reason to customize number formatting.
 When comparing numbers, you want them to be formatted consistently; so above, 0.0 would be better than 0.
 Grouping thousands improves the legibility of large numbers (e.g., 42,000) without resorting to technical notation (4.2e+4).
 Currencies often need fixed precision ($3.50).
-And sometimes you want to round to significant digits (4021 ↦ 4000).
+Rounding to significant digits (4021 ↦ 4000) may avoid exaggerating accuracy.
 And different cultures have different conventions for formatting numbers: some prefer 42.000,00 to 42,000.00.

 Formatting numbers for human consumption is the purpose of d3-format, which is modeled after Python 3’s [format specification mini-language](https://docs.python.org/3/library/string.html#format-specification-mini-language) ([PEP 3101](https://www.python.org/dev/peps/pep-3101/)).
 Revisiting the example above: